 This metric uses the agent’s public comment as a starting point and resets after each public comment an agent makes.
 In the example below, periodic update is a combination of segments C, D, E:

-The Pausable update metric uses an agent's public comment on a new or existing ticket as a starting point.
+The Pausable update metric applies when an agent makes the first public comment on a ticket with a New, Open, or On-hold ticket status.
 It pauses when the ticket is changed to the Pending status.
-It resumes when the status is changed to Open or On-hold with either no comment or an internal note.
+It resumes when the status is changed to Open or On-hold with either a public comment or an internal note.

 Resolution time metrics